syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/appearance/theme-studio.md

 ## Common Variables

-The following list of common variables is used in the Syncfusion ASP.NET MVC library themes for all UI controls.
+The following list of common variables is used in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC library themes for all UI controls.
 You can change these variables to customize the corresponding theme.

 ### Bootstrap 5 Theme